Kites-Foundation/strapi-provider-upload-aws-s3-cdn/README.md

 # strapi-provider-upload-aws-s3
-This project is a fork of the official strapi s3 upload API with additional code added for CDN support for hellomunnar.
+This project is a fork of the official strapi s3 upload API with additional code added for CDN and prerfix support.

 ## Configurations